1851 – 1900

 1970 – Christian Female College transitioned from a two-year all-female college to a four-year coeducational college.
 At this time, the name was changed to Columbia College.

-1973 – At the request of the military, Columbia College became one of the first colleges in the country with extended campuses on military bases to educate military personnel.
+1973 – At the request of the military, Columbia College became one of the first colleges in the country with extended venues on military bases to educate military personnel.

-1975 – Columbia College launches the Evening Campus, which is geared to adult learners who want to start or finish a college degree.
+1975 – Columbia College launches the evening program, which is geared to adult learners who want to start or finish a college degree.

-1995 – Dr. Gerald Brouder was president of Columbia College for 18 years, growing the college and its endowment, employees, campuses and partnerships.
+1995 – Dr. Gerald Brouder was president of Columbia College for 18 years, growing the college and its endowment, employees, locations and partnerships.

 1996 – Columbia College offered its first graduate degree, the Master of Arts in Teaching, followed by the Master of Business Administration and the Master of Science in Criminal Justice.